NLaundry/Dots/README.md

     * install fonts: sudo pacman -S ttf-font-awesome
 * Polybar is configured to run on startup with i3
 * Polybar currently displays:
-    * CPU usage
-    * Ram usage
+    * I3 workspaces
-    * Wifi with clickable connection manager
     * Active window
-    * I3 workspaces
+    * MPD output
+    * volume with pavucontrol (wanna change this cause its ugly)
     * brightness with on scroll changes
-    * volume with pavucontrol (wanna change this cause its ugly)
     * Battery display
+    * Wifi with clickable connection manager
     * date
 ### Installing flameshot for screenshots
 * sudo pacman -S flameshot